amboxer21/MotionDetection/README.md

 >[ OLD ][**As of 2020-08-09**] The gentoo install is complete and the system automaticcaly comes up on boot - The system is plug and play.

->[ LATEST ][**As of 2020-08-20**] The system would crash after being triggered.
+>[ OLD ][**As of 2020-08-20**] The system would crash after being triggered.
 A new symlink feature caused the issue and I have since changed that symlink call to a copy(cp) call in the motiondetection.py file in this [commit](5117801ee95b0cc571626b4d704146f06c0ac3d8).
 New rsync data with the new changes has been uploaded this morning.

+>[ LATEST ][**As of 2020-10-28**] I have written an installer script that installs an image that works on my my Raspberry PI 3 and 4.
+The size of the card does not matter either.
+The idea of a DD'able system image has been put on the back burner for now.
+The installer script is super simple to use anyway!

 # [Todo]
 > Fix issue [#47](https://github.com/amboxer21/MotionDetection/issues/47).
 The system stops working when too many photos have piled up.
 This tends to be around 600-700 photos.